wso2/docs-choreo-dev/en/docs/administer/review-workflow-approval-requests.md

 Other approvers within your organization will also receive notifications for workflow requests and may review a request before you.
 If a request has already been reviewed, it will appear under the **Past** tab on the **Approvals** page.

 Approval requests are submitted on behalf of the team.
 Once approved, any authorized team member can execute the task.
 For certain tasks, execution may occur automatically upon approval.

+## Permissions to review and respond to approval requests

+To review and respond to approval requests, users must have the following permissions:

+  - **WORKFLOW-MANAGEMENT**: Grants access to view and approve workflow requests.
+Each workflow type has a separate permission.
+  - **PROJECT-MANAGEMENT**: Grants access to view and approve workflow requests.
+This is the same permission used to update or delete projects.

 ## View workflow approval requests